Druotic/devops-project/README.md

           self.client.send('run', self.ground.getAttributes());
     });

 For simplicity/demonstrative purposes, I hardcoded the IP/port number here.
-Once, code is submitted and the run button is clicked, a `POST /snippet` request is sent to the server I created which will be listening on the above IP/port.
+Once code is submitted and the run button is clicked, a `POST /snippet` request is sent to the server I created which will be listening on the above IP/port.
 This server then uses AlchemyAPI's [API](http://www.alchemyapi.com/) to extract keywords from the source code.
 The extracted keywords and counts are stored in Redis.
 If `GET /graph` is accessed (i.e. `52.24.0.69:3007/graph` in this case), then the keywords and counts are graphed in a bar chart using Plotly's [API](https://plot.ly/python/bar-charts/).
 Upon completion, a redirect to the Plotly graph occurs, displaying the resulting bar graph.

 **Application Pre-reqs (listening server + graphing):** see [RUN.md](RUN.md)